 “Learn the practical application of the knowledge of herbs and nature in your daily life”

 - Learn how to identify, cultivate and process health-giving herbs.

 - Make your own herbal medicines and preparations.

 - Discover the mysteries of the ancient art of holistic remedies handed down from generation to generations.

 Experience life-changing self-discovery through the ancient art of Herbal Healing.

 Royal treatment at the Royal Palace…

 Amidst a sea of Asian restaurants in Victoria, the new Royal

-Palace, adjacent to Admiral’s Walk in View Royal, is not to be overlooked.
+Palace, adjacent to Admiral’s Walk in View Royal, must not to be overlooked.

 It’s obvious the young entrepreneurs who opened the restaurant last August, want you to keep coming back.
 One of the owners heads up the kitchen while his enthusiastic colleagues provide cheerful, professional service in the dining room.
 I arrived with a friend at 5:30 PM on a Saturday night.
 Fortunately we had reservations because by 7:00 PM every table was taken.